Angelos Bible College

-Angelos Bible College is a Bible college in Portsmouth, Virginia.
+Angelos Bible College is a Bible college in Portsmouth, Virginia, United States.
 The college was founded by Dr. Allen R. McFarland senior pastor, Calvary Evangelical Baptist Church.
 Angelos is a member of Association of Christian Schools International and American Association of Christian Colleges and Seminaries.
 Angelos is approved to receive educational benefits for veterans earning degrees at the college.
 The college graduated its first class in 2001.